 ISOFIX points have been mandatory in new cars for a while now, but the majority of cars only offer them in the two outside rear seats.
 Gradually, though, carmakers are realising that many families need to carry three child seats in a car, and the number of cars with more than two sets of ISOFIX points is steadily increasing.

 The number of ISOFIX points isn't always easy to discover, so we've done the hard work for you, picking 10 of the best cars with provision for at least three ISOFIX-secured child seats.
-These might be in the rear bench, the front passenger seat, or even in a third seating row on some SUVs and MPVs.
-In fact, the latter category makes up the bulk of our list, but you're sure to find find a few surprises, too.
+These might be in the rear bench, the front passenger seat, or even in a third seating row on some SUVs and MPVs, but you're sure to find a few surprises, too.

 An important point to remember is that a car's ISOFIX mountings aren't the end of the story – some child seats fit more readily than others.
 It's important to check the details of your child seat to ensure that it's compatible with any car you're considering.
-An example is that installation of a child seat with a support leg in a Ford S-MAX requires a polystyrene filler block to be installed in the footwell in order for it to sit correctly.
-You'll also find that some child seats have bulky side padding that prevents three being installed side by side.
+For example, you'll also find that some child seats have bulky side padding that prevents three being installed side by side.

 As there are many legal considerations when using one, we've produced a guide to child seat legislation to give you extra peace of mind.
 Read on for our pick of the best cars with three ISOFIX points – or more.

 The Peugeot 3008 has become one of our favourite SUVs, thanks to its modern design, impressive interior quality and the latest in-car technology.
 It even features a digital instrument display like Audi’s virtual cockpit, but unlike the German brand, Peugeot fits it as standard.